Odder Municipality

 Odder Municipality (Odder Kommune) is a municipality (Danish: kommune) in the Central Denmark Region on the east coast of the Jutland peninsula in Central Denmark south of Aarhus.
 It is a part of the greater Aarhus area.
-The municipality covers an area of 225.04 km², including the islands of Alrø and Tunø.
+The municipality covers an area of 225.04 km^{2}, including the islands of Alrø and Tunø.
 It borders Aarhus Municipality to the north, Skanderborg Municipality to the north-west and Horsens Municipality to the west.
 It also connects to Hedensted Municipality across Horsens Fjord to the south, and connects to Samsø Municipality through a ferry route.

 Odder Municipality was not merged with any adjacent municipality under the municipal reform of 2007.

 The municipality includes the inhabited islands of Alrø and Tunø, as well as the uninhabited islands of Pollerne, Søby Rev and Hov Røn.

 History

 Odder is first mentioned in 1363.
 In the middle ages, Odder was not a municipality but instead a Hundred called Hads Hundred.
 Denmark has historically been divided into syssels in the middle ages, and Hads Hundred was part of Løversyssel.
 After the Reformation Hads Hundred was placed under the Aarhusgaard Fief.
 It became a fief of its own in 1548, with the fief's capital set at the Åkær Manor.
 Hads Hundred was part of Skanderborg Fief from 1597-1650, after which it turned into Åkær County in 1660.
 That county was dissolved after a year, and Hads Hundred was put under Skanderborg County.
 It came under Aarhus County in 1799.

 The two parish municipalities of Torrild and Odder were merged in 1965.
 In the 1970 Danish Municipal Reform, the following parish municipalities were merged to form the current Odder Municipality: Alrø, Gosmer-Halling, Gylling, Hundslund, Saksild-Nølev, Odder, Randlev-Bjerager, Torrild, Ørting-Falling and Tunø.
 The 2007 municipal reform did not change anything for Odder Municipality.